 Rent Cap and Just Cause disclosure (within the first three years).

-Landlords who prohibit or limit smoking on any rental properties or their grounds must disclose this on the rental agreement.
+California landlords who prohibit or limit smoking on any rental properties or their grounds must disclose this on the rental agreement.

 A written notice on any contamination that has occurred in the dwelling unit due to the making of methamphetamines.